Soundsphere/iRacingDatabase/README.md

 FIRST VERSION - STILL UNDER TESTING

-This script gets the latest data from the iRacing API, converts the values and stores it in a database
+This script gets the latest data from the iRacing API, converts the values and stores it in a database.
+It relies heavily on [iracingdataap by asondilworth56](https://github.com/jasondilworth56/iracingdataapi)

 To store the data use the following table: